Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 What is cold brew concentrate?

-Cold brew concentrate is a special concentrate that is made by steeping roasted coffee beans in cold or room temperature water for several hours.
 The resulting product is an extremely smooth and flavorful concentrate that can be mixed with water or milk to create a beverage.

-Cold brew coffee is made with a different coffee to water ratio than regular cold brew coffee.
+Cold brew coffee is made with a different coffee-to-water ratio than regular cold brew coffee.
 This is where it differs a lot, and the flavors of the coffee are also evolving.

 The coffee also uses a very different grind size than you'd normally use for the brewing of pour over coffee or French press coffee.